 This major exhibition presents the civic and social histories, events, people and places of the inner city from 1842 to 2017.
-It demonstrates the impact of Council as the administrator of the city over 175 years.

 The exhibition is curated by the City Curator, City Archivist and City Historian.